-8. Kirker Pass Road Truck Climbing Lanes - \$4.5 million for constructing northbound and \$20 million for constructing southbound truck climbing lanes on Kirker Pass Road, a heavily used arterial linking residential areas in eastern Contra Costa with job centers and the freeway system in central Contra Costa.
+7. Kirker Pass Road Truck Climbing Lanes - \$7 million for constructing northbound and \$20 million for constructing southbound truck climbing lanes on Kirker Pass Road, a heavily used arterial linking residential areas in eastern Contra Costa with job centers and the freeway system in central Contra Costa.
 The truck climbing lanes are needed to improve traffic flow and will also have safety benefits.
 The \$4.5 million will close a funding gap and augment secured funding: \$6 million in Measure J (local sales tax measure) funds and \$2.6 million in State Transportation Improvement Program funds.
 The \$20 million is the total cost of the southbound truck climbing lane segment.

-9. Vasco Road-Byron Highway Connector - \$30 million for design, engineering and construction of an east-west connector road between two major arterials that link Contra Costa County with Alameda and San Joaquin Counties.
+§.
+Vasco Road-Byron Highway Connector - \$80 million for design, engineering and construction of an east-west connector road between two major arterials that link Contra Costa County with Alameda and San Joaquin Counties.
 The Vasco Road-Byron Highway Connector will improve traffic circulation and linkages in the southeastern portion of the County and will provide a new route for truck traffic that will remove a significant portion of truck trips which currently pass through the rural community of Byron.
 Vasco Road is designated as State Route 84, and Byron Highway is under study as the potential alignment for future State Route 239.

-- Rural Road Funding Program The County supports the creation of a new funding program that will provide funds for converting or upgrading rural roads into more modern and safer roads that can better handle increasing commuter traffic in growing areas, such as East County.
+Rural Road Funding Program - The County supports the creation of a new funding program that will provide funds for converting or upgrading rural roads into more modern and safer roads that can better handle increasing commuter traffic in growing areas, such as East County.
 These roads do not often compete well in current grant programs because they do not carry as many vehicles as roads in more congested urban or suburban areas.
-As a result, improvements such as widenings (turn lanes, clear zone/recovery areas, etc.), realignments, drainage improvements and intersection modifications often go unfunded, leaving such roads with operational and safety problems as well as insufficient capacity. - Transportation Funding for Disabled, Low-income, and Elderly Persons Transit services for elderly, disabled, and low-income persons are provided by the County, by some cities, by all of the bus transit operators, and by many community organizations and non-profits that provide social services.
-Increased funding is needed to provide and maintain more service vehicles, operate them longer throughout the day, upgrade the vehicle fleet and dispatching systems, improve coordination between public providers and community groups that also provide such services to their clients, expand outreach programs to inform potential riders of the available services, and expedite deployment of efficient new technologies and systems, among other needs.
-The County supports continuation and increased funding levels for federal funding programs dedicated to transit services in the future.
-For example, the 65-and-older population in the Bay Area is projected to more than double by the year 2030.
+As a result, improvements such as widenings (turn lanes, clear zone/recovery areas, etc.), realignments, drainage improvements and intersection modifications often go unfunded, leaving such roads with operational and safety problems as well as insufficient capacity.